kubernetes/community/contributors/design-proposals/grow-volume-size.md

 A new controller called `volume_expand_controller` will listen for pvc size expansion requests and take action as needed.
 The steps performed in this new controller will be:

-* Watch for pvc update requests and add pvc to controller's desired state of world if a increase in volume size was requested.
-Once PVC is added to controller's desired state of world - `pvc.Status.Conditions` will be updated with `ResizeStarted: True`.
+* Watch for pvc update requests and add pvc to controller's work queue if a increase in volume size was requested.
+Once PVC is added to controller's work queue - `pvc.Status.Conditions` will be updated with `ResizeStarted: True`.
 * For unbound or pending PVCs - resize will trigger no action in `volume_expand_controller`.
 * If `pv.Spec.Capacity` already is of size greater or equal than requested size, similarly no action will be perfomed by the controller.
-* A reconciler will read desired state of world and perform corresponding volume resize operation.
+* A separate goroutine will read work queue and perform corresponding volume resize operation.
 If there is a resize operation in progress for same volume then resize request will be pending and retried once previous resize request has completed.
 * Controller resize in effect will be level based rather than edge based.
 If there are more than one pending resize request for same PVC then new resize requests for same PVC will replace older pending request.